hairyhenderson/gomplate/docs/content/functions/strings.md

 Indents a string.
 If the input string has multiple lines, each line will be indented.

+As of v4.0.0, this function will error if the `width` or `indent` arguments are invalid.

 _Added in gomplate [v1.9.0](https://github.com/hairyhenderson/gomplate/releases/tag/v1.9.0)_
 ### Usage